Expedition (1795 ship)

 Expedition was launched in 1763, almost certainly under another name.
 She entered the registers as Expedition in 1795.
-Between 1799 and 1807 she made seven voyages as a Liverpool-based slave ship.
-She was condemned as unseaworthy at Antigua in early 1808 after disembarking at Jamaica the slaves from her seventh voyage.
+Between 1799 and 1807, she made seven voyages as a Liverpool-based slave ship in the triangular trade in enslaved people.
+She was condemned as unseaworthy at Antigua in early 1808, after having earlier disembarked at Jamaica the captives from her seventh voyage.

 Career

 Expedition first appeared in Lloyd's Register (LR) in 1795.
 A later listing in the Register of Shipping included the note that the repairs in 1793 had included lengthening.

 Lloyd's List reported in November 1795 that Expedition, Smith, master, had put into Ramsgate due to leaks.
 She was coming from Oporto.

-Slave voyages
+Transporting enslaved people

+1st voyage transporting enslaved people (1799): Captain John Murdock acquired a letter of marque on 12 December 1798; he sailed from Liverpool on 12 January 1799.
+In 1799, 156 vessels sailed from English ports, bound for the trade in enslaved people; 134 of these vessels sailed from Liverpool.

+Expedition acquired captives at Calabar.
+Murdock died on 22 April 1799.
+Captain Robert McAdam replaced Murdock.

-1st slave voyage (1799): Captain John Murdock acquired a letter of marque on 12 December 1798; he sailed from Liverpool on 12 January 1799.
-Epxedition acquired slaves at Calabar.
-She stopped at São Tomé and then St Vincents.
-Expediton, late Murdock, was at St Vincents and then sailed for Jamaica.
-Captain Robert McAdam replaced Murdock and Expedition arrived at Kingston, Jamaica on 3 August with 347 slaves.
+Expedition stopped at São Tomé and then St Vincents.
+Expedition, late Murdock, was at St Vincents and then sailed for Jamaica.
+She arrived at Kingston, Jamaica on 3 August, with 347 captives.
 She sailed from Kingston on 4 September and arrived back at Liverpool on 4 November.
 She had left Liverpool with 43 crew members and she had suffered 19 crew deaths on her voyage.

-2nd slave voyage (1800–1801): Captain George Cormack acquired a letter of marque on 27 February 1800.
+2nd voyage transporting enslaved people (1800–1801): Captain George Cormack acquired a letter of marque on 27 February 1800.
 He sailed from Liverpool on 13 March.
+In 1800, 133 vessels sailed from English ports, bound for the trade in enslaved people; 120 of these vessels sailed from Liverpool.

-Expedition acquired her slaves at Malembo and arrived at Kingston, Jamaica on 7 October with 232 slaves.
+Expedition acquired captives at Malembo and arrived at Kingston, Jamaica on 7 October with 232 captives.
 She had left Liverpool with 34 crew members and she arrived at Jamaica with 30.
 She sailed from Kingston on 27 November and arrived back at Liverpool on 18 January 1801.
 She had suffered nine crew deaths on her voyage.

-3rd slave voyage (1801–1802): Captain John Ward acquired a letter of marque on 10 March 1801.
+3rd voyage transporting enslaved people (1801–1802): Captain John Ward acquired a letter of marque on 10 March 1801.
 He sailed from Liverpool on 14 April.
+In 1801, 147 vessels sailed from English ports, bound for the trade in enslaved people; 122 of these vessels sailed from Liverpool.

-Expedition acquired her slaves at Calabar.
-She arrived with them at Demerara 3 December 1801.
+Expedition acquired captives at Calabar.
+She arrived with them at Demerara on 3 December 1801.
 She sailed for Liverpool on 9 February 1802 and arrived there on 8 April.
 She had left Liverpool with 34 crew members and had suffered nine crew deaths on her voyage.

+In Demerara Expedition had loaded a cargo of sugar coffee, and rum.
+Samuel Robinson sailed on her return voyage and described Ward as a cruel captain.